scrabill/software-engineering-resources/README.md

 - [Bundler](https://bundler.io/)._Bundler provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed._
 - [Corneal](https://github.com/thebrianemory/corneal). _A Ruby gem that is a Sinatra app generator with Rails-like simplicity_
+- [Faker](https://github.com/faker-ruby/faker). _A library for generating fake data such as names, addresses, and phone numbers._
 - [Nokogiri](https://github.com/sparklemotion/nokogiri). _Nokogiri (鋸) is an HTML, XML, SAX, and Reader parser_
 - [Rake](https://github.com/ruby/rake). _Rake is a Make-like program implemented in Ruby.
 Tasks and dependencies are specified in standard Ruby syntax._
 - [Shotgun](https://github.com/rtomayko/shotgun). _This is an automatic reloading version of the rackup command that's shipped with Rack._